willy5xx/democenter/README.md

 - Install all dependencies (backend + frontend)
 - Download the streaming server (go2rtc)
 - **Ask for your Tapo Camera IP & credentials**
-- Configure OBS for Zoom virtual camera (optional)
+- Configure OBS for Zoom virtual camera (for demo presentations)

 ### 3. Verify Setup (Optional but Recommended)